QIPCO British Champions Day Champion Stakes: Last 5 Winners

 Highlights (via At The Races on YouTube):

-It was Sealiway who followed in the footsteps of Magical and Addeybb in winning the Champion Stakes on British Champions Day, doing so back in 2021.
-Some pressure was felt on the leader towards the end from Dubai Honour, who in the end had to settle for a second place finish, whilst Mac Swiney came in third place.
+It was Sealiway who crossed the line first, winning the Champion Stakes on British Champions Day in 2021.
+Some pressure was felt on the leader towards the end from Dubai Honour, who in the end had to settle for a second-place finish, whilst Mac Swiney came in third place.
 Pre-race favourite Mishriff came outside of the top three in fourth overall.

-This was a first ever victory in this race for both Jockey Mickael Barzalona and Trainer Cedric Rossi.
+This was the first-ever victory in this race for both Jockey Mickael Barzalona and Trainer Cedric Rossi.

 Bay Bridge (2022)